rotki/rotki/docs/api.rst

    :reqjson int from_timestamp: The timestamp after which to return saved balances for the asset.
 If not given zero is considered as the start.
    :reqjson int to_timestamp: The timestamp until which to return saved balances for the asset.
 If not given all balances until now are returned.
    :reqjson string asset: Identifier of the asset.
-   :param int from_timestamp: The timestamp after which to return saved balances for the asset.
-If not given zero is considered as the start.
-   :param int to_timestamp: The timestamp until which to return saved balances for the asset.
-If not given all balances until now are returned.
-   :param string asset: Identifier of the asset.
+This is mutually exclusive with the collection id.
+If this is given then only a single asset's balances will be queried.
+If not given a collection_id MUST be given.
+   :reqjson integer collection_id: Collection id to query.
+This is mutually exclusive with the asset.
+If this is given then combined balances of all assets of the collection are returned.
+If not given an asset MUST be given.

    **Example Response**: